bugosiphionah/outreachy-openstack/notes/kubeadm-and-openstack.md

     apt-get update
     apt-add-repository "deb http://apt.kubernetes.io/ kubernetes-xenial main
-    apt-get install -y kubelet kubeadm kubectl kubernetes-cni --allow-unauthenticated

-    kubeadm init --skip-preflight-checks
+    apt-get install -y kubelet kubeadm kubectl kubernetes-cni --allow-unauthenticated kubeadm init --skip-preflight-checks

+Then you can clean up any old docker images so that you start from a clean slate.

+**Create /etc/kubernetes/cloud-config and kubeadm.conf**

+Create and configure the /etc/kubernetes/cloud-config on the master node to talk to openstack.

     cat << EOF > kubeadm.conf
     kind: MasterConfiguration
     apiVersion: kubeadm.k8s.io/v1alpha1